kurves/alx-low_level_programming/0x14-bit_manipulation/README.md

 ### function that prints the binary representation of a number
 ### function that returns the value of a bit at a given index
 ### function that sets the value of a bit to 1 at a given index.
+### Write a function that sets the value of a bit to 0 at a given index.